sdf-jkl/Doctor-Payments-Data-Warehouse/README.md

 ## Business Persona

+### Users of the System:

+Healthcare Policy Makers: Use the insights gathered to make/adjust healthcare policies.

+Healthcare Providers: Interested in understanding how their payments compare with others across different states or specialties.

+Public Health Officials: Use the data to ensure compliance with healthcare standards and fairness in provider payments.

+Researchers and Academics: Interested in studying healthcare economics and provider behaviors.

+### System Actors:

+Data Engineers: Structure and manage vast amounts of data into usable formats.

+Data Scientists and Analysts: Analyze the data to identify trends, correlations, and insights.

 ## Data

 The datasets used come from CMS Open Payments Data website. https://openpaymentsdata.cms.gov/

 There are two payment type datasets we used: generala and research payments.
 On average a general payment dataset was about 7Gb and research payment dataset 700Mb.

 ## Methods